mclarenlabs/libs-mclaren-alpha/README.md

 The "Applications" directory is organized with full-featured programs at the top, and a collection of demonstration programs in the "Demos" directory.

-The "Tools" directory is divided into two directory.
+The "Tools" directory is divided into two sub-directories.
 Tools using only the "AlsaSoundKit" library are in the "Tools/AlsaSoundKit" directory.
 Tools requiring both the "McLarenSynthKit" library and the "AlsaSoundKit" library and are in the "Tools/McLarenSynthKit" directory

 ``` console